RemoteTechnologiesGroup/RemoteTech/guide/index.md

 :   this attempts to face the direction required for the next maneuver node.

 CUSTOM
-:   this attempts to keep the ship in a specific pitch, yaw, and roll, as chosen by the options below the six position buttons.
+:   this attempts to keep the ship in a specific pitch, yaw, and roll, as chosen by the options below the six direction buttons.

 #####Executing Maneuver Nodes